Office of Secure Transportation: Operations

-OST-classified shipments are now conducted in a low profile, no-notice manner to ensure the security and safety of the cargo.
+OST-classified shipments are now conducted in a low-profile, no-notice manner to ensure the security and safety of the cargo.
 The personnel who operate the transportation vehicles and the escort vehicles are federal agents.
 The OST annual budget is about $250 million.

+As of 2023, its headquarters are in Albuquerque, NM, and the OST Training Command is in Fort Chaffee, Arkansas.

 Travel restrictions

 The OST attempts to ensure its convoys do not travel during periods of inclement weather.
-The OST monitors weather from their operations center and weather checks are performed every two hours.
+The OST monitors weather from their operations center, and weather checks are performed every two hours.
 If the convoys are going to encounter or do encounter adverse weather, provisions exist for the convoys to seek shelter at previously identified facilities.
 As an additional travel precaution, the OST has imposed a maximum 65 miles-per-hour speed limit on its convoys, even if the posted limit is greater.

 Although OST provides sleeper berths in all vehicles, federal agents (couriers) accompanying shipments are not to exceed 32 hours of continuous travel without then having 8 hours of uninterrupted, stationary bed rest.